-Whether you’re an occasional cook or whip up MasterChef-worthy meals most days, a great deal of the household trash that we produce comes from the food we make.
-Going zero-waste in the kitchen might feel like a mountain to climb from all those bottled goods to a plethora of supermarket-bought food items wrapped in single-use plastic.
+Whether you’re an occasional cook or whip up MasterChef-worthy meals most days, most of the household trash we produce comes from the food we make.
+Going zero-waste in the kitchen might feel like a mountain to climb, from all those bottled goods to a plethora of supermarket-bought food items wrapped in single-use plastic.

 Stovetop Coffee Makers on Amazon:

-Buy them once, look after them, and there is no reason why they won’t last forever, and they can reduce huge swathes of plastic bottle waste.
-Plus, storing food this way can help you cut down on unnecessary food waste.
+Buy them once, look after them, and there is no reason why they won’t last forever.
+Even better, they can reduce huge swathes of plastic bottle waste.
+Plus, storing food this way can help you reduce unnecessary food waste.

 Rather than recycling them, wash them and use them to store leftovers or your new kitchen concoctions that might otherwise have gone into a plastic bag or container.
 They work in the freezer, too, and for a range of reusable food storage uses.

 Of course, your loved one might not fall over backward with joy were you to give them a bunch of empty jam jars.
-Try making something yummy to put in them and problem solved.
+Try making something yummy to put in them, and problem solved.

 Zero-Waste Mason Jars on Amazon: